kivra-thohut/forms_errands/README.md

 ## errands/salesdemo/send_content.sh

 This sends out a content with form to the user.
+Move the PDF you wish to include to this directory and name it content.pdf.

-It takes a SSN as the first parameter e.g. `send_content.sh XXXXXXXXXX`.
+When running this it takes an SSN as the first parameter e.g. `send_content.sh XXXXXXXXXX`.

-Note this runs in production so be tripple sure the SSN is correct before running this.
+**Note this runs in production so be tripple sure the SSN is correct before running this.**

+**If you are unsure about the form then send it to yourself first and check it before sending to others.**